exasol/websocket-api/docs/index.md

 # Exasol WebSockets API

+**:information_source: Info**

-###### Please note that this is an open source project which is officially supported by Exasol.
+Please note that this is an open source project which is officially supported by Exasol.
 For any question, you can contact our support team.

 ## Why a WebSockets API?